 For weather closures, estimating a time is impossible due to the volatility of Colorado weather.
 For accidents and incidents the same applies, there are so many variables, its almost impossible to get it right.

 The problem is two-fold, if we over estimate, people either find lodging or take long distance alternate routes then are angry when the road opens sooner than predicted.

 Many reasons may exist for a camera not posting.
-Images around the metropolitan areas are usually on fiber optics so utility cuts, power outages, equipment failures or simply re-booting our servers can all cause of problems.
+Images around the metropolitan areas are usually on fiber optics, so utility cuts, power outages, equipment failures or simply re-booting our servers can all cause issues.

 Weather stations that are multi-view capable will have the direction posted as text on the picture.

 Single view weather stations do not have labeling capabilities.